Auto Insurance

 Liability Coverage

-Liability coverage is mandatory in most states, except South Carolina, New Hampshire, and Virginia.
+Liability coverage is mandatory in most states, except New Hampshire and Virginia, which allow alternative financial responsibility options.
 It covers the costs associated with injuring another person or damaging their property in an accident that you cause.
 This includes medical bills, car repairs, and legal judgments.
 Liability insurance is typically offered as a package consisting of bodily injury liability and property damage liability.
+The NAIC recommends carrying liability limits well above state minimums, as minimum limits often fail to cover the full cost of serious accidents.

 Uninsured and Underinsured Motorist Coverage

 Not all drivers carry adequate insurance, despite legal requirements.
+According to the Insurance Information Institute, approximately 1 in 8 drivers in the United States is uninsured.
 If an uninsured driver hits your vehicle, uninsured motorist coverage can pay for your medical bills or repair costs.
 Underinsured motorist coverage applies when the at-fault driver has insurance, but their policy limits are too low to cover all your expenses.
 Several states require these coverages, but even where they’re optional, they are highly recommended for added protection.

 Comprehensive and Collision Coverage